bradwright/flask-mustachejs/README.md

 Flask-Mustache is implemented as a
 [Flask Blueprint](http://flask.pocoo.org/docs/blueprints/) so that it can bring its own Jinja templated and static assets along.
-One interesting quick of Blueprints is that they can only serve static assets if [they're configured with a URL prefix](https://github.com/mitsuhiko/flask/issues/348).
+One interesting quirks (bugs) of Flask Blueprints is that they can only serve static assets if
+[they're configured with a URL prefix](https://github.com/mitsuhiko/flask/issues/348).
 In the case of Flask-Mustache, that URL prefix is automatically set to `/_mustache`.

 Flask-Mustache comes with a jQuery plugin that loads your templates for you in Javascript.
 To serve this file the regular Flask way: